Tablet-Based Hearing Testing

 We sat down with the folks at Examinetics to discuss the companys recent launch of a unique hearing conservation solution.
 Read about their state-of-the-art, tablet-based testing platform and other innovative solutions for hearing protection/conservation.

-Q. How did the company develop the Salux solution?
+2. How did the company develop the Salux solution?

 As a company that prides itself on continuous improvement, we identified the pain points our clients were having with hearing conservation programs and set out to solve them with a holistic approach.
 While there are multiple options for testing, no single one can solve all the various needs of any one workplace.
-So, our audiology and technology teams worked closely with operations to develop a system that takes the best parts of all the current options—clinic testing, mobile unit testing and portable audiometers—and combines them into one convenient, seamless and complete hearing testing solution.

-Q. What professional needs might this hearing conservation solution meet?
+3. What professional needs might this hearing conservation solution meet?

-Addressing client professional needs was top-of-mind when developing Salux.
-Our solution provides a platform to meet the unique challenges of regulatory compliance.
-Safety managers and plant operators need flexible and affordable solutions that help minimize the productivity loss associated with compliance, and Salux provides that.
-Additionally, acquiring and maintaining the vital data needed for regulatory demands is a constant struggle solved by the data-management capabilities of the program.
+Safety managers and plant operators need flexible and affordable solutions that help minimize the productivity loss associated with compliance…and Salux provides that.
+Additionally, acquiring and maintaining the vital data needed for regulatory demands is a constant struggle solved by the data management capabilities of the program.

-Q. How can the Salux solution help professionals in the safety space meet regulatory compliance requirements?
+4. How can the Salux solution help professionals in the safety space meet regulatory compliance requirements?
 Which specific OSHA or other regulatory standards can be addressed?

-Staying compliant with the OSHA standard for Occupational Noise Exposure (29 CFR 1910.95) has never been easier.
-Whether testing with one of our technicians or doing DIY testing, Salux was designed with regulatory compliance in mind.
-The software walks you through required daily equipment and room validations, while we provide the comprehensive annual calibration and maintenance.
-A training video is part of the employee experience, so you can meet the training requirement of the standard.
+Whether testing with one of our technicians or doing self-adminstered testing, Salux was designed with regulatory compliance in mind.
+The software walks you through required daily equipment & room validations, while we provide the comprehensive annual calibration and maintenance.
+A training video is part of the employee experience so you can meet the training requirement of the standard.
 We offer a tele-technician option for when you need CAOHC-certified oversight and don’t have that capability.
 And the streamlined recordable shift follow-up process creates the simplest and most convenient way to keep logs accurate.

-Q. What types of services and/or data can your in-house audiologists provide?
+5. What types of services and/or data can your in-house audiologists provide?

 Our in-house team of audiologists have always been an integral part of Examinetics’ success.
 Having their input in our testing solution and overseeing processes ensures we are meeting regulatory standards and gives our clients the peace of mind they need.
-Our audiologists design all programs; review problem audiograms; and can provide work-relatedness evaluations to help keep accurate OSHA and MSHA logs.
+Our audiologists design all programs, review problem audiograms, and can provide work-relatedness evaluations to help keep accurate OSHA and MSHA logs.
 Access to an audiologist is included when you do on-demand testing, unlike some other audiometer solutions.

 Photo courtesy of Examinetics

-Q. What type of on-site options does the company provide?
+7. What type of on-site options does the company provide?

-Q. How can Examinetics help companies who want to utilize do-it-yourself, or on-demand-type testing?
+8. How can Examinetics help companies who want to utilize do-it-yourself, or on-demand-type testing?

-Many companies want to perform do-it-yourself hearing testing but may have some trepidation.
-With Salux, you are getting much more support and convenience beyond just having an audiometer mailed to you.
-Several unique features that come with Salux to support an on-demand approach include an integrated video to meet OSHA training requirements; options for 12 different languages with text-to-speech functionality; a video tele-technician for when you require CAOHC certification or just want extra support for your employees; dedicated audiologists that work for Examinetics to support your review; live support via phone or email; and turnkey data management.
+Several unique features that come with Salux to support an On-Demand approach include: an integrated video to meet OSHA training requirements, options for 12 different languages with text-to-speech functionality, a video tele-technician for when you require CAOHC certification or just want extra support for your employees, dedicated audiologists that work for Examinetics to support your review, live support via phone or email, and turnkey data management.

-Its not “ship it and forget it” from our team—we are here to help you through your testing and entire hearing conservation program.
+Its not ship it and forget it from our team – we are here to help you through your testing and entire hearing conservation program.

-Q. How can companies subscribe to a portable audiometer, and how does that subscription work?
+9. How can companies subscribe to a portable audiometer, and how does that subscription work?

 There are several ways to subscribe to Salux.
-An annual subscription puts you in control all year long to use for hearing conservation program annual testing, any retesting needs, and new employees or exit audiograms.
-You can schedule however you want—batch testing, date of birth, date of hire or any other way convenient for you.
+An Annual Subscription puts you in control all year long to use for hearing conservation program annual testing, any retesting needs, and new employees or exit audiograms.
+You can schedule however you want – batch testing, date of birth, date of hire, or any other way convenient for you.

 Share on Socials!